cyruscyliu/llbic/README.md

 one can use a WLLVM utility to read the contents of the dedicated section and link all of the bitcode into a single whole-program bitcode file(llvm-link).
 This utility works for both executable and native libraries.
-The `NAIVE` algorithm is definitely a subset of the WLLVM w/ the ability to generate an executable vmlinux. **If you need vmlinux compiled by clang, use wllvm and I guess you have to solve several unsupported flags.**
+The `NAIVE` algorithm is definitely a subset of the WLLVM w/ the ability to generate an executable vmlinux. **If you need vmlinux compiled by clang, use wllvm and I guess you have to solve the problem of unsupported flags.**

 ## Future Work
 + Port WLLVM to old Linux kernel.